Join us at our upcoming Energy Transition Workshop on 30 July 2026, Thursday!

 NGO and social sector leaders

-Anyone curious about how to make sense of complex change
+Anyone curious about how to navigate complex futures more thoughtfully

 Recommended for participants aged 13 and above